Search this site

 Telephone numbers

-Most of Victoria is within the (03) area code for fixed line phone services.
+For fixed line phone services, most of Victoria is within the (03) area code.
 Places close to the New South Wales border in the north-east of the state are in the (02) area code and include Barnawartha, Corryong, Rutherglen, Tallangatta, Wodonga and Yackandandah.
 Places close to the border with South Australia in the south-west of the state are in the (08) area code and include Nelson.

 Mobile phone numbers begin with 04 and apply Australia-wide.